 On the other hand, we do get almost all of our business through word-of-mouth.
 By doing a great job and setting ourselves apart from the competition with one client, we often receive kind introductions to other clients from within their networks, social or otherwise.

-In fact, we’ve always taken a pretty reserved approach to social media in general, and this is because we started Noble Digital with a clear Philosophy.
+In fact, we’ve always taken a pretty reserved approach to social media in general, and this is because we started Ethical Pixels with a clear Philosophy.
 It’s one of the things that earned us the title of Best UK-Wide Ethical Web Design Agency.
 We always suggest people have a read, but if you’re in a hurry, the key points from it would be: